Rachel Gould, Director of Study Abroad

 Study in an Affiliated Program

-Students enrolled in affiliated programs are guaranteed academic credit for their study abroad programs, but petitions for assignment of credit are required to ensure that the credit is applicable to their degree program.
+Students enrolled in affiliated programs are guaranteed academic credit for their study abroad programs, but study abroad course approval forms are required to ensure that the credit is applicable to their degree program.
+If course approval forms are not submitted for review and approval, only non-designated elective credits will be approved.
 Grades received are calculated into students’ grade point average, and students are eligible to register in advance for the semester they return from study abroad.

-Students who withdraw from an affiliated study abroad program must be attentive to refund deadlines, both those of the affiliate and those of Ithaca College, as there may be serious financial implications involved in withdrawing from a program near or after the start date of that program.
+Students who withdraw from an affiliated study abroad program must be attentive to the affiliated program's refund deadlines, as there may be serious financial implications involved in withdrawing from a program near or after the start date of that program.
 Students are responsible for informing both the affiliate organization and the Office of International Programs should they withdraw from a planned study abroad program.

 Students who attend programs recognized by the College as affiliated study abroad programs are subject to the following refund policy:

-- If a student withdraws from the program before the actual start date of the program, consideration for any refund will be based on the policies assessed by the affiliate program.
-The student will be responsible for paying any remaining fees, charges, or withdrawal penalties assessed by the affiliate organization.
+- If a student withdraws from the program after committing to participate, refund determinations will be based solely on the policies assessed by the affiliated program, which are hereby incorporated by the College.
+The students will also be responsible for paying any remaining fees, charges, or withdrawal penalties assessed by the affiliated organization.

 Students applying to an affiliated program should not take a leave of absence.
-Students participating in affiliated study-abroad programs will be required to pay the Ithaca College tuition charge.
+Students participating in affiliated study abroad programs will be required to pay the Ithaca College tuition charge.
 In the event that the affiliate program tuition charge is greater than Ithaca College tuition, students will be billed by Ithaca College for the additional amount.
-Students will also be billed by Ithaca College for the room and board charges associated with the affiliated program and a fee for international health insurance.
-Students will remit payment directly to Ithaca College for tuition, room and board, and the health insurance.
+Students will also be billed by Ithaca College for international health insurance.
+Students will remit payment directly to Ithaca College for tuition and international health insurance.
 Ithaca College reimburses the affiliate program for these charges after payments and financial aid have been applied to the students’ Ithaca College accounts.
+Students will be billed separately by the affiliated program for room and board, in addition to others program-related costs, including but not limited to: housing upgrades, field trips, books and course materials, additional course fees, and visa processing services.
 Students studying full-time with affiliate programs may be eligible for Ithaca College financial aid.
 They may also be eligible for federal and state financial aid programs.

-Students enrolled in nonaffiliated programs are not guaranteed academic credit for their study abroad unless petitions for transfer credit have been approved in advance for the courses they take.
+Students enrolled in non-affiliated programs are not guaranteed academic credit for their study abroad unless study abroad course approval forms have been submitted in advance for the courses they take.
 Ithaca College will grant transfer credit only for grades of C- or better, but grades are not calculated into the students’ Ithaca College grade point average.
-Students are eligible to register in advance for the semester they return from study abroad, provided they have taken an approved leave of absence.
-Students on an approved leave of absence must have a $400 deposit on account at Ithaca College and pay a $415 administrative fee for study abroad to the College.
+Students are eligible to register in advance for the semester after they return from study abroad, provided they have taken an approved leave of absence.
+Students on an approved leave of absence must pay a $415 administrative fee to the College for a semester abroad, or a $200 administrative fee for a summer or winter program..
 Students studying with such a program are not eligible for Ithaca College financial aid.
 Federal funds, however, may be applicable to participation in nonaffiliated programs that are run by Title IV-eligible institutions.
-Students with financial need should inquire directly to the program of interest about extramural scholarships and consult with the Office of Student Financial Services.
+Students with financial need should inquire directly to the program of interest about available scholarships and consult with the Office of Student Financial Services.

 Students who wish to apply federal funds toward the cost of participation in a Title IV-eligible nonaffiliated program should submit bills for tuition and fees from the nonaffiliated program to Ithaca College’s Office of Student Financial Services.
 Payment should then be made to Ithaca College for the full amount due, less any federal funds already posted to the student’s account.
 Ithaca College will then pay the nonaffiliated program.
 Students who do not receive federal funds should make payment directly to the nonaffiliated program.